Jitu7/coreJava/README.md

   * But suppose we delete the method with double parameter and call the method having int parameter with double value, we will get CE.
 One workaround will be call it like (int) 10.0.

-## Packages and Access Modifiers
+## Packages and Access Modifiers [ e-13 ]

-* default package does n't have any name.
+* default package doesn't have any name.
+Package is the first instruction we will see in Java file if it belongs to any project.
+* packages help us to group a list of java classes together.
+* From syntactical point of view package is a namespace.
+A namespace is a place where you can not have multiple structures with the same name i.e. in the same package there can not be two classes with same name.

+### Access Modifiers for members of class

+* default access mode - package mode
+* public access mode
+* private mode
+* protected mode

-## Encapsulation
+## Encapsulation [ e-14 ]
 * It's a way of writing a class, such that you cannot work with the fields which represent data directly.
   You have to work with that indirectly by using the behavior of the instance.
 * It can be done by declaring field as private access mode, can access through getter(accessor)/setter(mutator).